 Workshops are scheduled bi-monthly and allow youngsters an opportunity to learn from the experts and try their own hands at projects such as flower arranging, creating bonsai trees, planting succulent dish gardens, paper making, constructing a plant and flower press, bread making, or creating a terrarium.
 For more information, call 626-405-2128 or visit our online calendar for dates and details.

 The Huntington offers four-week long-preschool programs throughout the year with a special focus on introducing young ones to various aspects of The Huntington's collections.
 Past themes have included the Japanese Garden, Art and Nature, and Alice and Wonderland.
-For program dates and details, visit our online Calendar of Events.
+For more information, call 626-405-2128 or visit our online calendar for dates and details.